Olisun/Friend-Finder/README.md

 ## Problems Still Facing:

 Form validation.
-Trying to implement a method where the user is notified if she doesn't answer all of thje questions.
+Trying to implement a method where the user is notified if she doesn't answer all of the questions.

 ## Code Snippets:
 Logic for comparing the user's scores array against all the fixedData arrays.